keboola/developers-docs/integrate/storage/win-cli-client.md

 * TOC
 {:toc}
+The Storage CLI Client for Microsoft Windows is *DEPRECATED*, please use another Storage client.

 The Storage API Command line interface (CLI) client for Microsoft Windows is a simple implementation of [Storage API](https://keboola.docs.apiary.io/#), currently supporting only a